kreulenk/mongotui/README.md

 ![demo.gif](./docs/demo/demo.gif)

 ## Usage
-Mongotui aims to make switching from mongosh easy as it aims to have a similar flags and commands when first connecting to the MongoDB server.
+Mongotui aims to make switching from mongosh easy as it has similar flags and commands when first connecting to a MongoDB server.

 If you have a local MongoDB server running on the default port and no authentication, you can run the following command to get up and running.
 ```bash